isomerpages/iras-onestoppayroll/_about/FAQs.md

 <br>The One-Stop Payroll initiative simplifies the process by integrating
 core filing obligations within the payroll software that businesses already use, reducing the time and effort needed to meet regulatory obligations.
-This also helps to ensure greater accuracy and reduces the need for employers to reach out to agencies for assistance.
+This also helps to ensure greater accuracy and reduces the need for businesses and employers to reach out to agencies for assistance.
 Additionally, it enables easy compliance and has the potential to streamline filing frequencies to agencies in the long term.</p>
 <p>
 <br>
 </p>